appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 ## Appcircle Configuration

-For Appcircle server work with your own container image registry, you should add an additional setting to the `global.yaml` file of your project.
+For the Appcircle server to work with your own container image registry, you should add an additional setting to the `global.yaml` file of your project.

-- Log in to Appcircle server with SSH or remote connection.
+- Log in to the Appcircle server with SSH or a remote connection.

 - Go to the `appcircle-server` directory.